rynobax/secret-hitler/README.md

 # secret-hitler
-A web application to play Secret Hitler on your smartphone.
+A web application to play Secret Hitler on your smartphone in the style of Jackbox Games.

 ## Running Server
 Run with `npm start`

 Connect on port 80.

+## Todo
+  *Cooler screen displayed on main screen